Master Alliance Provisions Guide (MAPGuideⓇ)

 Example approaches found in the MAPGuide

 - Return of any unspent amounts from upfront payments to the purchaser/funder;

-- Destruction by each party of any confidential information received by the other party.
+- Destruction by each party of any confidential information received from the other party.

 - Requirements under a purchase agreement for a supplier to transfer or novate certain materials, equipment and/or services to the purchaser (this may include reserved CMO manufacturing capacity).

 - A requirement for the developer to cease all work under a development funding agreement and assign all rights, title and interest to the funder.

 - Rights under a license agreement for the licensor to elect to research, develop, or sell the product, in which case the licensee must transfer all regulatory documentation for the product back to the licensor and provide transition assistance such as technology transfer and the transfer of inventory and third party agreements.